jundalisay/spblist/content/en/material/principles/intro/chapter-06.md

 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
-weight: 19
+weight: 22
 icon: /icons/spmat.png
 ---

 ### The Conservation Laws

-Each of the 5 Layers implements a Conservation Law in order to maintain the balance in the universe:
+Each of the 5 Layers implements a Conservation Law in order to maintain the balance in the universe because:
+- our universe is really one Supreme Entity, as a single unit
+- a change in one aspect or part affects the whole

+This leads to 5 Conservation Laws, 1 for each Layer.

 Layer | Conservation Law
 --- | ---
-Aethereal | Idea
+Aethereal | Identity
 Spatial | Momentum
 Radiant | Energy
 Convertible | Aether